Nominations for the 2016 Missouri Arts Awards are open!

 Nominees must be current Missouri residents or a Missouri-based organization or community.
 Nominees in the Philanthropic category may be a non-Missouri residents but their philanthropy being honored must benefit a nonprofit Missouri arts organization.
 Review the list of prior award recipients to make sure your nominee hasn't already been honored.
-Online nominations are encouraged with the narrative and supplemental materials.
-Mail submissions of the nomination or the support material is acceptable and must be postmarked by the deadline.
+You may submit your nomination and electronic support material online.
+No mail submissions will be considered.

 Missouri Arts Council board members and staff, the selection committee and their families, and past Missouri Arts Awards recipients are not eligible to be nominated.

 The total contribution or body of work of the nominee and the effect this effort has produced on the cultural climate of the city, region and/or state of Missouri are the primary criteria utilized in the selection of the award recipients.